Kaimati

 Medium·20 min

-Crunchy little Swahili dough balls deep-fried until golden, then tossed in a fragrant cardamom-and-vanilla sugar syrup.
+Crunchy little Swahili dough balls deep-fried until golden, then tossed in a fragrant cardamom sugar syrup.
 Crisp outside and tender within, they glisten with sticky sweetness and are a coastal festive treat.

-A thin, brittle shell shatters into a soft, faintly tangy crumb, all of it lacquered in syrup that tastes of cardamom and vanilla.
+A thin, brittle shell shatters into a soft, faintly tangy crumb, all of it lacquered in syrup that is fragrant with cardamom and often saffron, rose or lemon.
 Each bite is sticky, sweet and addictive, with a gentle yeasty depth underneath.

 Fermenting the batter creates gas bubbles for a light interior, while frying at moderate heat builds a porous crust that grips the syrup as it cools and crystallizes lightly.